aholachek/bundle-wizard/README.md

 `npx bundle-wizard reddit.com`

-### `save`

-If you want to save the visualization files to disk (maybe in order to deploy it somewhere to share with your team), provide the `--save` flag:

-This will save a folder called `bundle-wizard-visualization` to your desktop directory:

-`npx bundle-wizard --save`

-You can provide a path to save the files somewhere else:

-`npx bundle-wizard --save="~/desktop/foo"`

 ### `desktop` flag

 By default, `bundle-wizard` will analyze a mobile version of the site.
 To analyze the desktop version instead, pass the `--desktop` flag: